castower/cpp-593-treeproject-site/index.md

   <p markdown= "1"> The National Ocean Service of the [National Oceanic and Atmospheric Administration (NOAA)](https://oceanservice.noaa.gov/facts/lidar.html) describes it as "a remote sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) to the Earth.
 These light pulses—combined with other data recorded by the airborne system — generate precise, three-dimensional information about the shape of the Earth and its surface characteristics...[t]opographic lidar typically uses a near-infrared laser to map the land." </p>

-  <p> Further, the NOAA explains the process of collecting LiDAR data in the following way:
+  <p markdown= "1"> Further, the NOAA explains the process of collecting LiDAR data in the following way:

 >When an airborne laser is pointed at a targeted area on the ground, the beam of
 >light is reflected by the surface it encounters.
 A sensor records this reflected light